ydunbar/automated-testing/README.md

 ## Overview

 You've been introduced to TDD and testing.
 Now we're going to be writing tests.
-We'll start by writing code to satisfy existing tests, and then fill in empty specs to write our own tests, finish by desiging a few tests yourself.
+We'll start by writing code to satisfy existing tests, and then fill in empty specs to write our own tests, finish by designing a few tests yourself.

 ## Wave 1 - Getting Card To Pass